-A Unit Management Plan for the High Peaks Wilderness was completed in June 1999.
-If you have comments or questions about the UMP, please email us at firstname.lastname@example.org.
+The Department adopted a Unit Management Plan (UMP) for the High Peaks Wilderness in 1999.
+If you have questions about the UMP, please email us at firstname.lastname@example.org.